 Bexarotene topical Side Effects

-Commonly reported side effects of bexarotene topical include: contact dermatitis, dermatological disease, pruritus, and skin rash.
+Commonly reported side effects of bexarotene topical include: contact dermatitis, disorder of integument, pruritus, and skin rash.
 Other side effects include: exfoliative dermatitis, and maculopapular rash.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Along with its needed effects, bexarotene topical may cause some unwanted effects.
 Some side effects will have signs or symptoms that you can see or feel.
 Your doctor may watch for others by doing certain tests.
 Since the medication is applied externally to the skin, in general, these side effect are less common.
 Although not all of these side effects may occur, if they do occur they may need medical attention.